Updated: August 29, 2019

 If there is an unusual delay in the preparation of the record, counsel for appellant(s) should write to the Court to advise of the problem.
 Judge Scott may take appropriate action to accelerate this process pursuant to Superior Court Appellate Administrative Order (March 21, 1995).
 Oral argument is generally NOT held in administrative appeals.
 If necessary Chambers will contact all parties to schedule a hearing date.

 Contrary to Superior Court Civil Rule 107(b) all briefs and motions should have one-inch margins and be written in 14 pt.
 Times New Roman font and double-spaced.
-Exhibits to briefs, courtesy copies of motions, or letters must be individually tabbed.
-No briefs, exhibits, or appendices may be clipped or fastened with paper clips, binder clips, or metal three-ring fasteners, but must be stapled or bound.
-Judge Scott strongly prefers bindings that will permit the brief to lay flat when opened.
+Exhibits to briefs, there is no need to attach exhibits that have been electronically filed.
 Case citations shall use Westlaw format for unreported decisions where possible; the Superior Court does not presently have ready capability to utilize Lexis.
 Exhibits and unreported cases not cited in Westlaw should be physically attached to the briefs and motions unless impractical because of their volume, in which case a separate compendium will be appropriate.
 When responding to a motion, avoid using terms and phrases typically used in answers to complaints (Admitted, Denied as Stated, etc.) in numbered paragraphs corresponding to the numbered paragraphs in the motion.
 Instead each argument in the motion should be addressed substantively.
 Please do not attach documents that have previously been docketed, such as complaint.

 Routine Motions are defined in Paragraph IV.B.3.a. of the NCC Plan.
 Judge Scott hears routine motions every Tuesday at 9:00 a.m.
 The routine motions calendar is designed to resolve each motion in no more than 15 minutes.
 Counsel may contact Judge Scott's Case Manager if the complexity of the motion requires a longer hearing.
 He may decide to hear a routine motion at a different time, and Counsel will be advised.
 Routine Motions must be filed ten (10) business days prior (excluding weekends and holidays) to the notice date.
 Responses are due the Wednesday prior to the presentation date.
 If no response is timely filed, the Court may deem the motion unopposed and grant the motion in advance, without a hearing.